over-keys/Personal-ChordPro-Viewer/README.md

 - `index.html` — main application
 - `manual.html` — user manual

-## Local use

-1. Download `index.html` and `manual.html`
-2. Put them in the same folder
-3. Open `index.html` in your browser

 ## Notes

-- This app is designed mainly for personal use
+- This app is designed for personal use
-- If opened locally, YouTube playback runs in a separate window
-- For a full backup, export both song data and notes